helloswish/craft-faceted-navigation/README.md

 A few notes about the above code:

 - `{% if navItems.activeCategories|length %}` tests to see if there are currently added categories.
 If not, this entire block of code is skipped.
-- `{% set relationParam = relationParam|merge([{ targetElement:category }]) %}` adds another parameter to the `relationParam` array that we set anove in the basic tag set.
+- `{% set relationParam = relationParam|merge([{ targetElement:category }]) %}` adds another parameter to the `relationParam` array that we set above in the basic tag set.
 For each added category, another parameter is added to that array.
 - We're again using `{{ url('inventory'~category.url.remove) }}` to create the remove link.

 **Run the Entries Query**